 Many of the garden gifts I’ve seen in other garden gift guides aren’t a great fit for me, so I decided to put together a list who like some functional mixed in with their fun.
 I don’t know about you, but I enjoy gifts that I use on a daily basis.
 For me, those are some of my favorites, as each time I use them it remind me of the gift giver.
-[Read more…]Posts may contain affiliate links, which allow me to earn a commission to support the site at no extra cost to you.
-Thank you!
+[Read more…]Translate the Site

 A root cellar is a great option to include in your food storage plan, since they require no energy to use and require very little maintenance.
 It’s great if you can build in a root cellar when your home is under construction, but it’s also possible to add a root cellar to your basement, or build one outside your home.
 Root cellars are a great low-cost, no-energy way to store food and extend the shelf life of fresh produce.
-[Read more…]Posts may contain affiliate links, which allow me to earn a commission to support the site at no extra cost to you.
-Thank you!
+[Read more…]Translate the Site

 “Hey, could you use some apples?”